Need a procrastination break? Here's a list of expensive handguns to drool over.

 8. Smith & Wesson Performance Center Shorty .40: $900+

-A functional, compact, metal frame .40 that is as accurate as all get out.
-An added feature, this gun can share magazines with many other Smith & Wessons (669, 6906, 469, 59, among others).
-Certainly not the most expensive gun on our list, but one with a wide variety of lower cost alternatives.
-Even with many lower cost alternatives available, one that still might be worth the extra scratch.
+A functional, compact, metal frame .40 that is as accurate as all get out and made in the United States.
+As an added feature, this gun can share magazines with many other Smith & Wessons (669, 6906, 469, 59, among others).
+Certainly not the most expensive gun on our list, but one with a wide variety of lower-cost alternatives.
+Even with many lower-cost alternatives available, one that still might be worth the extra scratch.

 9. Ed Brown Special Forces Carry I/II: $2,400+